Old Dog, New Tricks

 "Old Dog, New Tricks" is the nineteenth episode of the fifth season of the American musical television series Glee, and the one-hundred-seventh episode overall.
 Written by starring actor Chris Colfer and directed by Bradley Buecker, it aired on Fox in the United States on May 6, 2014.
 The episode featured three special guest stars: June Squibb, Billy Dee Williams, and Tim Conway.

+This is the final episode of the series to feature Naya Rivera as a regular cast member, as she would be absent for the season finale and demoted to a recurring status for the final season.